IPLangley/Stick-Fighter/README.md

 # Watch Your Back

 Contributors:
-Luis Garcia
-Ian Langley
-Tristan Meye
-rHector Najera
-Jacob Ramsey
-Arius Ulibarri
+Luis Garcia, Ian Langley, Tristan Meyer, Hector Najera, Jacob Ramsey, and Arius Ulibarri

 This is a student group project for our game design class at California State University San Bernardino.
 Heavily inspired by Stick Fight: The Game and the Street Fighter franchise.
 As of the end of the class and this writing,